NicAllison/data603-sp22/paper/paper_outline.md

 <li> This document is going to cover how to use Apache Hive as well as Apache Pig, explain what Hive and Pig is, as well as instructions on how to set up the environment.</li>

 ### 2. Paragraph that explains what Hive and HQL is
+<li> Apache Hive is similar to MapReduce where it is tool that sits on top of Hadoop.
+For Hive it is a data warehouse that, “summarizes Big Data and makes querying and analyzing easy”(TutorialPoint 1).
+Using Hive to query data in Hadoop you can use the HiveQL, Hive Query Language, which act similar to SQL, but is not a relational database. </li>

 ### 3. How to set up Hive Environment that I used in Docker
 <li> To set Hive Environment first install we will be using Docker and command line operator to use the install and use Hive </li>